8:00pm PT by Jackie Strause

 "Early on, we thought: wouldn’t it be interesting with everything going wrong, for her to find herself in a relationship of some sort?" says Mandel about the election recount drama still facing the President.
 "How a relationship might force itself into her world when she would be the first to go, 'This is certainly not the time.'
 It seemed like an interesting backdrop."

-As Meyer heads into unchartered relationship-status territory, Mandel talks to THR about Slattery's role and Meyer's capability to love, and the big romantic-miss of the episode between Dan Egan (Reid Scott) and Amy Brookheimer (Anna Chlumsky).
+As Meyer heads into unchartered relationship-status territory, Mandel talks to THR about Slattery's role and Meyer's capability to love, and the big romantic-miss of the episode between Dan Egan (Reid Scott) and Amy Brookheimer (Anna Chlumsky).is concerned, the more shit the better," the new EP tells THR about what to expect this season. "]

 How did you settle on the character of Charlie Baird?